Snow Day Activities!

 Hey Fifth Graders and Families!

-Happy Snow Day!
+Happy Cold Weather Day!
 Please take some time to enjoy this day with your families!
 Here are some activities to engage with to keep your brains warm today:

-• Do you need to work on your reading journal, poetry slides, science questions, or explorer project?
+• Do you need to work on your reading journal or explorer project?
 Now’s a great time!

-• Curl up with a warm blanket and a good book or audiobook.
-Remember our “Fifth Grade Favorites” books: Despereaux, The Girl Who Drank the Moon, and Hello Universe.
+• Remember our “Fifth Grade Favorites” books: The Girl Who Drank the Moon, The Unteachables, Once Upon a Camel, and The Phantom Tollbooth.
 Which will be our class’s favorite?!

 Stay safe, stay warm, and have a great snow day!